Some companies might think they have a robust sales operations team.

 Additionally, they’re responsible for forecasting revenue and setting realistic targets for the sales team.
 By analysing historical sales data and market trends, they can provide accurate forecasts that help the company plan for future growth.

-A sales operations specialist is often responsible for evaluating and implementing B2B technology, such as CRMs, sales software, prospecting tools, digital sales rooms and analytics platforms.
+A sales operations specialist is often responsible for evaluating and implementing B2B technology, including CRMs, sales software, prospecting tools, digital sales rooms, and analytics platforms.

 The SO team might create and implement a training plan depending on the organisation.

-Sales ops keep SDRs informed through reporting, such as a pipeline report, and sharing victories and changes with the team.
+Sales operations keep SDRs informed through regular reporting, sharing victories, and updating the team.

-Sales operations managers are experts on the tech needed to streamline prospecting and automate B2B sales.
+Sales operations managers are experts on the tech needed to streamline prospecting and automate sales.

-Remember that some of these performance tasks might fall into the hands of a sales enablement department — though some companies bring enablement into sales ops.
+Remember that some of these performance tasks might fall into the hands of a sales enablement department, though some companies bring enablement into ops.

 Overall, sales operations are crucial organisational functions that help drive revenue, improve efficiency, and support the sales team in achieving their goals.